SafeDrive: Fine-Grained Safety Reasoning for End-to-End Driving in a Sparse World: Method

 \subsection{ProposalNet}

-The ProposalNet encodes multi-modal sensor inputs into a unified BEV feature map and detects surrounding instances that may affect the ego’s motion.
-It then evaluates the coarse safety and feasibility of trajectory anchors at the scene level and filters out unsafe or infeasible ones, producing a compact set of safety-aware trajectory candidates for constructing sparse worlds.
+ProposalNet encodes multi-modal sensor inputs into a unified BEV feature map and detects surrounding instances in the scene.
+Leveraging these perceptual outputs, it evaluates the coarse safety and feasibility of trajectory anchors at the scene level and filters out unsafe or infeasible ones, producing a compact set of safety-aware trajectory candidates for constructing sparse worlds.

-\paragraph{BEV Encoder.} ProposalNet generates spatio-temporal BEV features by processing multi-modal data captured by cameras and LiDAR sensors.
+\paragraph{BEV Encoder.} It generates spatio-temporal BEV features by processing multi-modal data captured by cameras and LiDAR sensors.
 Image features are extracted using a backbone network such as ResNet-34~\cite{resnet}, while LiDAR point clouds are encoded into BEV representations through voxel encoding~\cite{second}.
-Following the BEVFormer-M~\cite{bevformer}, learnable BEV queries fuse the two modalities into a unified BEV map by attending to both image and LiDAR features.
-To encode temporal context, BEV features from previous timesteps are concatenated with the current feature and passed through a convolutional layer to generate spatio-temporal BEV features $F_{\text{BEV}}$.
+Following BEVFormer-M~\cite{bevformer}, learnable BEV queries fuse the two modalities into a unified BEV map by attending to both image and LiDAR features.
+To encode temporal context, BEV features from previous timesteps are concatenated with the current feature and passed through convolutional layers to generate spatio-temporal BEV features $F_{\text{BEV}}$.

-\paragraph{Object Detection.} Learnable object queries extract instance-level representations from BEV features using deformable attention~\cite{bevformer} and are decoded into instance queries.
-The updated instance representations are then used to estimate the centroids, headings, classification scores, and motion states of surrounding instances.
-The detected instance queries are filtered according to a classification score threshold, and the remaining queries $\mathcal{O}_{\text{ins}} = \{ o^{i}_{\text{ins}} \}_{i=1}^{N}$ together with their motion trajectories $\mathcal{T}_{\text{ins}} = \{ \tau_{\text{ins}}^{i} \}_{i=1}^{N}$ are used to construct the sparse world, where $N$ denotes the number of instances.
+\paragraph{Object Detection.} Learnable object queries extract instance-level representations from $F_{\text{BEV}}$ using deformable attention~\cite{bevformer} and are decoded into instance queries.
+These instance queries are then used to estimate the centroids, headings, classification scores, and motion states of surrounding instances.
+Queries below a classification score threshold are discarded, and the remaining instance queries together with their predicted trajectories are passed to SWNet for sparse world construction.